 Join in Book Talk

 Each month we add two new books, with accompanying resources, to Book Talk.
-Choose which title your group would like to read and then request up to 20 copies of the book from us via the email link below (or email Mima on admin@prg.org.uk).
+Choose which title your group would like to read and then request copies of the book from us via the email link below (or email Rosa on rosa@prg.org.uk).

 The books will be sent to you by post and you can hand out the books along with the resources sheet, which you can download below.